-This then is the focus of this site—to teach you to have ahas.
-Know this is not a commercial site.
-We just get a kick out of doing this.
-Of course, for this to work for you, you'll first need to learn to see your own nature.
-Hence our tendency to talk a lot about things like personality, consciousness, talk therapy, and the mind.
-As well as the things which prevent consciousness like relationship problems, addictions, and learning disabilities.
+Permanent changes?
+Can you imagine?
+How valuable would this be to you?
+Know that teaching you how make these changes is the entire point and purpose of this site.
+For you to be able to do this though, you'll first need to see your own nature.
+This is why we tend to talk a lot about things like personality, consciousness, talk therapy, and the mind.
+As well as the things which prevent us from being conscious, like addictions and learning disabilities.

-Does this all sound too good to be true?
-Then good for you.
-If you want to have ahas, you must learn to question more.
-A lot more.
-This includes questioning what you read here, especially our new scientific method.
-In the end though, we believe you'll find we have what it takes to help you to change your life.
-One aha at a time.
+Does this sound too good to be true?
+Then know I admire you.
+You're also in good company.
+Skeptics are the very best students.
+Indeed, if you want to have these ahas, you must learn first to ask more questions.
+This includes questioning what you find on our site.
+In the end though, we believe that like us, you'll fall in love with changing your life—one aha at a time.

 What makes us think science knows more than we do?
 Just one thing.
 Statistics and logic are like fast food for the mind—and science offers the kind of fast-food type answers we crave.
 Sadly even when we know these answers are flawed, we still defer to good old science.
 We do this because we crave ways to predict suffering—and science claims they can predict it.